-- I. "University" means ANNA UNIVERSITY, CHENNAI. - II.
-"Programme" means a degree programme that is B.E./B.Tech. degree programmes. - III.
-"Specialization/Branch/Discipline" means specialization or branch of a B.E./B.Tech. degree programme, like Mechanical Engineering, Information Technology, etc. - IV.
-"Course/Subject" means a Theory or Practical or Theory with Laboratory (PW) or Laboratory with Theory (PT) that is normally studied in a semester, like Mathematics, Physics, etc. - V. "Chairman" means the Head of the Department of the Board concerned. - VI.
-"Head of the Institution" means the Principal of the College/Institution. - VII.
-"Head of the Department" means Head of the Department concerned. - VIII.
-"Dean-Academics" means the authority of the college who is responsible for all the Academic activities for the implementation of relevant rules and Regulations.
+- I) "University" means ANNA UNIVERSITY, CHENNAI. - II) "Programme" means a degree programme that is B.E./B.Tech degree programmes. - III) "Specialization/Branch/Discipline" means specialization or branch of B.E./B.Tech. degree programme, like Mechanical Engineering, Information Technology, etc. - IV) "Course/Subject" means a theory or practical subject that is normally studied in a semester, like Mathematics, Physics, etc. - V) "Chairman" means the Head of the Department of the Board concerned. - VI) "Head of the Institution" means the Principal of the College/Institution - VII) "Head of the Department" means head of the Department concerned. - VIII) "Dean-Academics" means the authority of the college who is responsible for all the Academic activities for the implementation of relevant rules and Regulations.

-- IX.
-"Controller of Examinations" means the authority of the College, who is responsible for all activities of the Examinations. - X. "College" means Sri Sai Ram Institute of Technology (Autonomous). - XI.
-"TAP" means Training and Placement cell of the college. - XII.
-"Regulation" means a manuscript that contains the principles and standards designed to control or govern the conduct or provide direction at a more detailed level. - XIII.
-"DAB" represents the Department Advisory Board. - XIV.
-"PAC" represents the Programme Assessment Committee. - XV.
-"Choice Based Credit System (CBCS)": The CBCS provides choice for students to select from the prescribed courses (elective or soft skill courses). - XVI.
-"Credit": A unit by which the course work is measured.
+- IX) "Controller of Examinations" means the authority of the College, who is responsible for all activities of the Examinations Centre. - X) "College" means Sri Sai Ram Institute of Technology (Autonomous). - XI) "TAP" means Training and Placement cell of the college. - XII) "Regulation" means a manuscript that contains the principles and standards designed to control or govern the conduct or provide direction at a more detailed level. - XIII) "DAB" represents Department Advisory Board - XIV) "PAC" represents the Programme Assessment Committee. - XV) "Choice Based Credit System (CBCS)": The CBCS provides choice for students to select from the prescribed courses (elective or soft skill courses). - XVI) "Credit": A unit by which the course work is measured.
 It determines the number of hours of instructions required per week.
-One credit is equivalent to one hour of teaching (lecture or Tutorial) or two hours of practical work/field work per week. - XVII.
-"Grade Point": It is a numerical weight allotted to each letter grade on a 10 Point scale. - XVIII.
-"Performance Grade Point Average (PGPA)": It is a measure of overall cumulative performance of a student over 1 to 7 semesters.
-The PGPA is the combination of total credit points secured by a student in academic and skill enhancement courses/activities during 1 to 7 semesters.
+One credit is equivalent to one hour of teaching (lecture or tutorial) or two hours of practical work/field work per week. - XVII) "Grade Point": It is a numerical weight allotted to each letter grade on a 10 Point scale. - XVIII) "Placement Grade Point Average (PGPA)": It is a measure of overall cumulative performance of a student over 1 to7 semesters in his/her TAP courses.
+The PGPA is the ratio of total credit points secured by a student in various TAP courses in 1 to7 semesters and the sum of the total credits of all TP courses. - XVIII) "Grade Point Average (GPA)": It is a measure of performance of work done in a semester.
+It is the ratio of total credit points secured by a student in various courses registered in a semester and the total course credits taken during that semester. - XIX) "Cumulative Grade Point Average (CGPA)": It is a measure of overall cumulative performance of a student over all semesters.
+The CGPA is the ratio of total credit points secured by a student in various courses in all semesters and the sum of the total credits of all courses in all the semesters.